-On the other hand, if Mitt Romney were to embrace the concept behind this - and clearly, the administration and any administration has a lot of discretion in terms of deciding how to enforce the law and that is precisely what this is, is the president said it is not amnesty, it is not a path to citizenship.
+On the other hand, if Mitt Romney were to embrace the concept behind this - and clearly, the administration and any administration has a lot of discretion in terms of deciding how to enforce the law and that is precisely what this is, as the president said.
+It is not amnesty, it is not a path to citizenship.
 It is simply saying to young people whose presence is no fault of their own here in the United States, that they will not, in fact, be sent away to a country that they may not even know.

-CHAVEZ: Of course that proposal didn't have details yet, but yes, that is brought up.
+CHAVEZ: Of course that proposal doesn't have details yet, but yes, that he had brought up.

 DIONNE: But it looks something like Mr. Rubio's plan and it's going to be very interesting to see what Mitt Romney does with this.
 As I say, I agree with Linda, it would be, I think, very foolish to really go after the president on this.
 That would put Mr. Romney exactly where the president wants him.

 CORNISH: And Linda, you've called Mitt Romney's suggestion that illegal immigrants self-deport a fantasy, so...

 CHAVEZ: It is a fantasy and worse than that - I mean, the heckler in the crowd today suggested that the people who are here, and particularly the Dream Act kids, are somehow taking away American jobs.

 CORNISH: And this is the heckler in the Rose Garden with Mr. Obama.